Migrating Between Codex, Cursor, and Claude Code

 MCP tokens expire in one tool but not another.
 Each tool manages MCP authentication independently.
 When a token expires, you may need to update it in multiple locations.
 Consider using environment variables that all tools read from the same .env file.

 Codex produces different results than Claude Code for the same prompt.
-The tools use different underlying models (Codex uses codex-mini by default, Claude Code uses Claude).
+The tools run on different underlying models.
+Codex runs on GPT-5.5 by default across every surface (App, CLI, IDE, Cloud); API-key-authenticated Codex uses gpt-5.2-codex.
+Claude Code defaults to Claude (Opus 4.8 for complex work).
 Prompts that work well for one model may need adjustment for another.
-Be more explicit in Codex prompts since there is no opportunity for clarification.
+Be more explicit in Codex prompts since there is no opportunity for clarification mid-task.

 File conflicts when running tools in parallel.
 If Cursor and Claude Code are both editing files in the same directory, you will get conflicts.
 Either work on different areas of the codebase or coordinate which tool is active on which files.

 Skills install for one tool but not another.
-The skills CLI may not detect all tools.
-Verify installation by checking both .cursor/rules/ and .claude/skills/ after running npx skills add.
+The skills CLI may not detect every installed agent.
+Verify the install by listing each agent’s skills directory (for example, .claude/skills/) after running npx skills add, and re-run it from the project root if a tool was missed.